SCOPE OF THIS CHAPTER

 - The structure of the recording should readily distinguish between current and historical events.

 Every 3 months the case file recording should provide a succinct summary of the work undertaken, specifically linking progress to the Recommendation/Outcomes of the Plan.
 It therefore promotes accountability, an understanding of progress and continued planning.

 It should also highlight fresh issues that have emerged, both strengths as well as concerns, and reflect how these have been dealt with as well as acknowledging the impact (or otherwise) of any new issues on the overall nature of the case.

-The summary helps to bring together the outcomes of all the information and actions with the child/family and reflect/analyse/evaluate upon the progress of then intervention, including the child and family's engagement with the intervention.
+The summary helps to bring together the outcomes of all the information and actions with the child/family and reflect/analyse/evaluate upon the progress of the intervention, including the child and family's levels of engagement with the intervention.